-Bishop Raica Extends Dispensation
+Bishop Raica Extends Dispensation Through May 23

-Catholics in the Diocese of Birmingham have been observing a dispensation order that originally was set to expire after Sunday, November 22.
+Catholics in the Diocese of Birmingham have been observing a dispensation order that originally was set to expire after Sunday, March 14, 2021.

 We encourage you to continue to keep the Lord's Day holy and to make every effort to celebrate the Holy Mass in the method which suits your health situation and in your family's best interest.